 If you’ve been to any manga sites, you’d have seen this too.
 It’s just nice to know more about it. ?

 Definition: Noun— Self-published fanfiction or works with original characters.

 I think that definition doesn’t need any more clarifications.
-It’s just manga that’s been published by the author that either contains their own original characters and plot, or is based off of another manga or anime.
+It’s just manga that’s been published by the author that either contains their own original characters and plot or is based on another manga or anime.

 Basically, I just imagine it’s mostly (but not all) fanfiction, but a little more professional.
 (It’s published for the publish to see, not hiding away in the darkest corners of the internet…)

-I fact-checked most things (ones I wasn’t sure of that is) but if you feel like I misinterpreted something, please shout out to me in the comments!
+I fact-checked most things (ones I wasn’t sure if that is) but if you feel like I misinterpreted something, please shout out to me in the comments!

 I know I left some terms out (and for good reason) but if you want to tell me in the comments which ones I may have forgotten, I might be able to make a second part to this post.
 (Depending on the amount I forgot.)